flexa-markup-language/bml/README.md

-# The BML Data Serialization Language
+# The FML Data Serialization Language

-BML is a data serialization language.
+FML is a data serialization language.
 It allows to manipulate data in several types.

 ## Guides and Documentation

-All documentation of BML can be found [here](https://basic-markup-language.github.io/).
+All documentation of FML can be found [here](https://flexa-markup-language.github.io/).
 It contains all guides and detailed documentation.

 ## Specification

-- **Comments**: BML allows one-line comments.
+- **Comments**: FML allows one-line comments.
 Comments start with a hash symbol (`#`).
 E.g. `# This is a comment`.
 - **Keys**: keys can be started with an underscore (`_`) or letter, followed by numbers, lower or upper case letters, and/or underscores.
 - **Values**:
   * **Strings**: strings must be in double-quotes.
 E.g. `"this is a string"`.